jsrothwell/JobFlow/JobFlow-macOS-App/README.md

 - **List**: Traditional list view with detailed information panel
 - **Timeline**: Chronological timeline of all applications
 - **Kanban**: Status-based board with cards

+### Using Drag & Drop (Kanban View)

+1. Switch to Kanban view
+2. Click and drag any job card
+3. Drop it into a different status column
+4. The application status updates automatically
+5. Watch the smooth animation as the card moves

 ## Customization